dsmorgan/yacgb/README.md

 Delete function log group (/aws/lambda/yacgb-synctickers-772VVOXEiVVr)? (y/n)y
 ```

-Some things that also need to be deleted to remove all traces of this deployment:
+Some things that yiou may need to deleted to remove all traces of this deployment:
 - Cloudwatch - remove all log groups associated with the yacgb application
 - System Manager - remove all the parameter store configuration starting with "/yacgb"
 - DynamoDB - delete the tables: OHLCV, Gbot, Market, and Orders (if they exist)

 ## Deploy in AWS, using SAM
-* TBD
+Currently not working

 ## Run Locally
 For test and development purposes, the bot components can be run locally as well, with the addition of: